Harry-Chalcraft/recipes/README.md

 # recipes
-A simple movie plateform to check out the latest movies
+A website with all your favourite recipes

 Go **[here](https://harry-chalcraft-recipes.herokuapp.com/)** for live demo.

 This is a fun project to work on when learning ReactJS.

-This react project is exclusively frontend only.
+This react project is exclusively frontend.
 It does not use Redux, so it involves a lot of data flow and reverse data flow.
 It has 5 components which are:

 * App.js
 * RecipeList